NorthStarUAS/rc-flight-legacy/README.md

    enables powerful feature development without needing to modify the core C++ code and recompile the firmware.

-Together, the system is comprised of two simpler applications compared to one giant monolithic application that is forced into using a complicated thread-based architecture to maintain near real-time performance (as is often found in other popular autopilot systems.)
+Together, the system is comprised of two simpler applications working together as a distributed system.
+You can compare this to the typical open-source autopilot architecture that results in a giant monolithic application which uses a complicated (and often brittle) thread-based architecture to maintain near real-time performance.

 Over the past few years AuraUAS is evolved into a mature and stable autopilot system.
 It is a rock solid work horse for many of the